6 min read

 The recent COVID-19 pandemic has disrupted our business.
 While its effect on global consumer demand for frozen potato products through our fiscal third quarter was limited, the pandemic’s effect on our future financial results is uncertain.
 Several governments around the world have enacted severe social and business restrictions, including closing or partially closing restaurants or other food service operations, which is impacting the demand for our products.
 While the near-term impact of the COVID-19 pandemic on consumer demand and sales volume is likely to be material, we believe that net cash generated from operating activities, cash on hand, borrowings under our revolving credit facility, and available capital through access to capital markets will be adequate to meet our liquidity and capital requirements, including dividends declared, for at least the next twelve months.
 As noted below, we plan to defer certain capital expenditures and we have temporarily suspended share repurchases in the near term to provide us with additional liquidity.

 “We are seeing strong sales and are at the same time investing in our business to support our customers and associates through the current uncertainty,” said Gary Millerchip, Kroger’s chief financial officer.

-As a result of recent trends, Kroger expects first quarter identical sales excluding fuel and adjusted EPS to be better than the annual growth rate provided in guidance for full year 2020.
+As a result of recent trends, Kroger expects first-quarter identical sales excluding fuel and adjusted EPS to be better than the annual growth rate provided in guidance for the full year 2020.